Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 You raise a pull request from a non-default branch.
 In the code scanning output, you receive the following error message: “Analysis not found.”

-You need to ensure that the code scanning completes successfully for the pull request.
+**You need to ensure that the code scanning completes successfully for the pull request**.

 Which two actions should you perform?
 Each correct answer presents part of the solution.

 NOTE: Each correct selection is worth one point.

-A. Add the name of the default branch to the on: push specification in the code scanning work­ow.
+A. Add the name of the default branch to the on: push specification in the code scanning workflow.

-B. Add the name of the non-default branch to the on:push specification in the code scanning work­ow.
+B. Add the name of the non-default branch to the on:push specification in the code scanning workflow.

 C. Delete the pull request, and then raise the request again from the default branch.